Manual Handling for Reception Staff: Parcels, Deliveries and Office Tasks

 Assessing before lifting should be automatic.
 Test package weight before committing to a lifting approach.
 Where are grip points?
 Is the package balanced?
 Where is it going?

 Positioning for lifting means getting close to packages and using proper body mechanics.
+Keep your back straight, bend at the knees, and hold the load close to your body.
 Counter heights may require adaptation.
 Stepping to appropriate positions beats reaching across counters.

 Putting packages down requires as much attention as picking them up.
 Controlled lowering rather than dropping protects both you and the package contents.

 Delivering packages throughout buildings adds walking and carrying to receiving and storage handling.
-Routes may involve lifts, stairs, and corridor navigation.
+Routes may involve lifts, stairs, and corridor navigation with limited visibility.

 Timing of distribution affects other reception duties.
 Balancing delivery runs with desk coverage requires planning and possibly coordination with colleagues.

 Trolleys and carts reduce carrying demands for distribution.
-Having appropriate equipment and using it consistently protects over time.
+Having appropriate equipment available and using it consistently protects over time.
+Under the regulations, employers should provide mechanical aids where they would reduce manual handling risk.

 Step stools provide safe access to high storage.
 Reaching overhead while holding packages creates injury risk.
 Proper access equipment eliminates this.